jmca03/todo-app-laravel-vue3/README.md

 | -              | Supervisor | -       |
 | Authentication | Passport   | -       |
 | -              | Socialite  | -       |

+### Pending Tasks

+- allow user to use email or username when logging in.